ft337/MEMT680-Project-/README.rst

 =========

 This repository uses `matplotlib` to display randomly selected images from my dataset as well as random examples.
 Along with a static visualization, using `Dash` an interactive plot was produced.
+Here the dataset

 After cloning my repository, create a new environment and run:  `pip install -r docs/requirements.txt` to download the dependencies.

 Once this is complete, install the package locally with the command: `pip install -e .`

 To run the interactive plot, run: `interactive_plot` Which should host the interactive demo locally at the address `http://127.0.0.1:8050/`.